DreamerAmit/Contract-Collector/frontend/README.md

-# Contract Collector Frontend
+# Show Renewals Frontend

-This is the frontend React application for the Contract Collector.
+This is the frontend React application for the Show Renewals.
 It provides a user interface for managing and reviewing contracts extracted from Google Workspace.

 ## Technologies Used